 Welding is a skill that is not often thought about but can come in handy.
 Knowing how to work with metal is a good way to build tools and small buildings.
 If you are handy enough, it might even be possible to build and repair larger buildings, as well as fabricate smaller parts for vehicles such as tractors and trucks.

 60. How to Use Basic Tools

 To master many of the skills listed above, knowledge and mastery of basic tools is a must.

 Knowing how to use a hammer, screwdriver, and saw is necessary for anyone living on a homestead, or even for anyone living in a home that may be in an urban or suburban area.
 These three tools are the basis for all of the electric tools that can be used in bigger jobs.

 There are many, many more homesteading skills.
 You never truly stop learning on a homestead!

 Other things to enhance your skillset:

-- 47. Farrier skills (this really saves a lot of money of you have horses!)
+63. Farrier skills (this really saves a lot of money if you have horses!)

 You’ve all been incredibly helpful in the past with your suggestions – don’t hold back now!
-Do you have skills to add, suggestions, comments?
-Please add them in the comments below or shoot me an email 🙂
+Do you have any skills to add, suggestions, or comments?
+Please add them in the comments below 🙂